 Let’s chart out what this might look like now in terms of your local marketing budget…

 |Initial Website Investment||$500-$10k+ upfront investment||General website upkeep costs|

 |Ongoing SEO + Google/Bing Search Ads||$500/month||85% Impression Share|

 |Ongoing Display/Banner Advertising (& other outbound marketing efforts)||$200/month||85% Audience Reach|

 Flip the Funnel.
 It’s as easy as that.
 Start with the marketing channels that impact new leads and sales first, then work up towards broader awareness marketing.
 If your marketing budget can’t quite reach every level in the funnel, don’t worry, you’ll be able to work your way up as you grow your business and win new customers.
 Here at Adplorer, we work with local businesses and the agencies that serve them to bring the best technology to the local scale.
-If you are looking for a platform to maximize your local marketing campaigns, contact us today to schedule a demo of our local marketing platform!
+If you are looking for a platform or a local marketing company to maximize your local marketing campaigns, contact us today to schedule a demo of our local marketing platform!